frovedis/frovedis/doc/tutorial/tutorial.md

     9
     4

+Loading and saving CRS matrix in text format is vectorized.

 Though this is our standard CRS format, we also support loading other formats.
 One is COO (Coordinate) format.
 That includes row and column index and its value, like: